QGEP/docs/en/installation-guide/database-initialization.rst

 * Create a new schema with the name `qgep`

-* Open an :ref:`SQL query` Window and create the extensions (if they're not created yet)
+* Open an :ref:`SQL-query` Window and create the extensions (if they're not created yet)

   * ``CREATE EXTENSION hstore;``